 Before I describe the different options of soil you will come across let me explain a few quick things and give you a few quick notes that you can work from to make your decisions in an educated way.
 When you get on the phone to make orders it can feel REALLY intense and like you have no idea what you are doing.
 Soil and compost can be very complicated things and they are, but there is a way to take the stress out of it especially if you are beginning.
 You have enough to worry about in this new adventure.
 Why make soil another piece of it.

-My top tips for a beginner on soil for your garden:
+Here are the top tips from Whatforme for a beginner on soil for your garden:

 - Topsoil will be most of your beds.
 This is just basically dirt from either your property or purchased.
 It is cheaper because the nutrient level is lower more or less.
 This creates a strong bed for your garden to build upon.